 1: Strategy & Design

-• Select partner criteria and initiate RFP process.
+- Select partner criteria and initiate the RFP process.

 2: Transition & Setup

-• Pilot launch: start with limited channels or regions, test workflows, gather feedback.
+- Pilot launch: start with limited channels or regions, test workflows, and gather feedback.

 3: Go-Live & Scale

-• Expand to full coverage: all languages, full guest journey.
+- Expand to full coverage: all languages, complete guest journey.

-• Surge support: manage peak booking seasons, new ship launches, itinerary changes.
+- Surge support: manage peak booking seasons, new ship launches, and itinerary changes.

-• Ongoing training: updates for new ships, itineraries, guest loyalty programmer, promotional offers.
+- Ongoing training: updates for new ships, itineraries, guest loyalty program, promotional offers.

 4: Continuous Improvement

-• Process optimization: reduce handling times, improve self-service, refine scripts, enhance digital support.
+- Process optimization: reduce handling times, improve self-service, refine scripts, and enhance digital support.

-• Guest-experience innovation: co-create new channels like in-voyage chat support, digital concierge, seamless on-board/off-board communication.
+- Guest-experience innovation: co-create new channels, such as in-voyage chat support, digital concierge, and seamless onboarding/offboarding communication.

 Measuring Success: KPIs & Metrics

-A robust outsourcing engagement should be actively measured through a set of KPIs that reflect both operational efficiency and guest experience.
+A robust outsourcing engagement should be measured using KPIs that reflect both operational efficiency and guest experience.

 Operational KPIs